During 2017 we have made significant changes to what we do here at Bread Matters.

 Macbiehill Farmhouse, Lamancha, West Linton, Scotland (17 miles from Edinburgh)

 Macbiehill Farmhouse is powered entirely by renewable energy.
 We’re proud to be in partnership with our supplier Good Energy, whose electricity comes entirely from certified renewables like sunshine, wind and rain.
 They are developing new wind and solar farms across the UK and supporting a growing community of over 52,000 independent renewable generators, who are making the most of the natural elements around them.
-Good Energy is usually cheaper than the Big Six’s standard tariffs.
-Switch to Good Energy quoting GE2169 and they’ll give you £25 off your first bill.

 Since moving to Macbiehill Farmhouse in December 2009 we have installed; a 3.84kW photvoltaic array (grid linked), a 20 m2 passive solar hot water system, a 5kW Evance R9000 wind turbine (grid linked), a ground source heat pump supplying central heating and topping up the domestic hot water and a 6,500 litre rain water harvester, which flushes the house toilets and supplies the (clothes) washing machine.